SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 TIP: Check out what time the steam locomotive leaves from Brienz.
 It is always annoying if you just miss it because you strolled Brienz for a minute too long.

 Then it is time to get up Brienzer Rothorn.
-It is a mountain of the Emmental Alps at 2,350 meters at elevation, which makes it the highest summit of the range.
+It is a mountain of the Emmental Alps at 2,350 meters of elevation, which makes it the highest summit of the range.

-There are different ways to get up: 1) Hike up (some parts or all the way to the summit), or 2) take the ride to be prepared to enjoy a one-hour journey with a steam locomotive (almost 8km) that offers spectacular views.
+There are different ways to reach the top: 1) Hike up (some parts or all the way to the summit), or 2) take the ride and enjoy a one-hour journey with a steam locomotive (almost 8km) that offers spectacular views.